Photo credit: Sara Barrett

-Born in New York City on Thanksgiving Day, 1942, Marilyn Hacker was the only child of a working-class Jewish couple, each the first in their families to receive advanced degrees.
+Born in New York City on November 27, 1942, Marilyn Hacker was the only child of a working-class Jewish couple, each the first in their families to receive advanced degrees.
 She was influenced early on by her parents' hardships, especially those of her mother.
 Eager to excel intellectually, Hacker attended the prestigious Bronx High School of Science before enrolling at New York University at the age of fifteen.
-In 1964, Hacker received a B.A. in Romance Languages.
+In 1964, Hacker received a BA in Romance Languages.

 Though she has been an outspoken lesbian since the 1970s, in 1961, Hacker married science fiction writer Samuel R. Delany, who she remained married to for thirteen years, and with whom she had one daughter.

-In 1976, Hacker's second collection of poems, Separations, was published by Alfred A. Knopf, followed by Taking Notice in 1980 and Assumptions in 1985.
+In 1976, Hacker's second collection of poems, Separations, was published by Alfred A. Knopf, followed by Taking Notice (Knopf, 1980) and Assumptions (Knopf, 1985).
 In 1986, Hacker published Love, Death, and the Changing of the Seasons (Arbor House), a romantic narrative told mainly through sonnets.
 In 1990, she published Going Back to the River (Vintage Books), for which she received a Lambda Literary Award.

 Hacker is also highly regarded for her criticism, editing, and translation.
 She served as editor of The Kenyon Review from 1990 to 1994.
-As translator, she has published Claire Malroux's A Long-Gone Sun (Sheep Meadow Press, 2000) and Birds and Bison (2004); Vénus Khoury-Ghata's collections Here There Was Once a Country (Oberlin College Press, 2001), She Says (Graywolf Press, 2003), and Nettles (2008); and Marie Ettiene's King of a Hundred Horsemen: Poems (Farrar, Straus and Giroux, 2008).
+As translator, she has published Claire Malroux's A Long-Gone Sun (Sheep Meadow Press, 2000) and Birds and Bison (Sheep Meadow Press, 2004); Vénus Khoury-Ghata's collections Here There Was Once a Country (Oberlin College Press, 2001), She Says (Graywolf Press, 2003), and Nettles (Graywolf Press, 2008); and Marie Ettiene's King of a Hundred Horsemen: Poems (Farrar, Straus and Giroux, 2008).

 Hacker has received numerous honors, including the Bernard F. Conners Prize from the Paris Review, the John Masefield Memorial Award of the Poetry Society of America, and fellowships from the Guggenheim Foundation and the Ingram Merrill Foundation.